 It’s perfectly reasonable to ask questions about a therapist’s approach in the first session or two.

 Things like: What would treatment look like?
-How long are we going to be working together?
-How will know I know if it is working?
+How long will we be working together?
+How will I know if it is working?
 I cover these in my discovery calls.

 8. You have to find your person.

 You could be seeing the best therapist in the whole world, but if they don’t feel like your person- it’s likely it isn’t going to work.

 You are better to see the right person less often than persist with the wrong person for you.

 Not every match is perfect the first time around.

 Sometimes you need to search a little to find the right fit.

 Therapy should be slightly uncomfortable, but that refers to the process, not the therapist.

 You should feel comfortable.
 You should feel heard.
 You should feel understood.
 You should feel respected.